7thLucas/full-app-6a38b-eee13-4488/_doc/product-overview.md

 # Product Overview — XOGame

 ## What it is
-A simple, browser-based 3×3 tic tac toe game.
-Two players take turns marking X and O on a 3×3 grid.
-First to get three in a row wins.
+A simple, browser-based 5×5 tic tac toe game.
+Two players take turns marking X and O on a 5×5 grid.
+First to get five in a row wins.
 No accounts, no installs, no friction.

 ## Users / Audience
 Anyone who wants a quick casual game — kids, friends, coworkers killing time.